lee-orr/dexterous_developer/README.md

 - Won't work on mobile or WASM, and only tested on Windows
 - events and states still need to be pre-defined
-- can't guarantee the main bevy thread will run on the main thread from an OS perspective, which can cause issues in some packages
-  - Relies on a fork of bevy_winit (only when hot reload is enabled, will use the regular bevy_winit otherwise).
-A PR for adding the required ability to bevy exists.

 ## Installation